Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Introduction

-\item The difficulty in solving the above optimization problem is that the effect of the optimization variables (poisoned points) on the objective (test loss) is mediated by the model parameters that the defender learns on the poisoned data, an intermediate quantity that is expensive to compute.
-Instead, we propose a method for efficiently finding \emph{decoy parameters}---model parameters that have high test error but low training error---and show that given fixed decoy parameters, we can efficiently find poisoned points such that training on these poisoned points yield those decoy parameters.
-We call this the \kkt{} attack (\refsec{kkt}), after the Karush-Kuhn-Tucker optimality conditions that we use to derive this attack.
-These decoy parameters also allow us to improve upon the attack introduced by \citet{steinhardt2017certified}, which leads to our \mm{} attack (\refsec{improved-mm}). \end{enumerate} Finally, our study reveals several surprising facts about data poisoning: \begin{enumerate} \item Poisoned data does not have to look anomalous; if the poisoned points are carefully coordinated, each poisoned point can appear normal, as in the above example of the nearest-neighbor based anomaly detector.
+\item The bilevel problem is expensive to solve because the effect of the optimization variables (poisoned points) on the objective (test loss) depends on the model parameters that the defender learns on the poisoned data, an intermediate quantity that is expensive to compute.
+We break this dependency by first finding \textbf{decoy parameters}---model parameters that have high test error but low training error.
+Given fixed decoy parameters, we can then efficiently find poisoned points that yield the decoy parameters when trained on.
+We call this the \kkt{} attack (\refsec{kkt}), after the Karush-Kuhn-Tucker optimality conditions that used to derive this attack.
+Furthermore, we use these decoy parameters to adapt the attack introduced by \citet{steinhardt2017certified}, which in its original form is efficient but cannot evade loss-based defenses; this leads to our \mm{} attack (\refsec{improved-mm}).
+These attacks mitigate some of the drawbacks of the \inf{} attack, which is still too computationally intensive to scale to large datasets and sometimes gets stuck in local minima. \end{enumerate} Finally, our study reveals several surprising facts about data poisoning: \begin{enumerate} \item Poisoned data does not have to look anomalous; if the poisoned points are carefully coordinated, each poisoned point can appear normal, as in the above example of the nearest-neighbor based anomaly detector.

-\item Poisoned points need not have high loss under the poisoned model, and so the defender cannot simply throw out data points that have high loss.
-For example, given fixed decoy parameters, we can constrain our poisoned data to have low loss under the decoy parameters.
+\item Poisoned points need not have high loss under the poisoned model, so the defender cannot simply throw out points that have high loss.
+For example, given fixed decoy parameters, we can constrain our poisoned data to have low loss under those parameters.

-\item Regularization reduces the effect that any single data point can have on the model, and is therefore tempting to use as a defense against data poisoning.
+\item Regularization reduces the effect that any single data point can have on the model and is therefore tempting to use as a defense against data poisoning.
 However, increasing regularization can actually make the defender more susceptible to attacks, because the defender becomes less able to fit the small fraction of poisoned points. \end{enumerate}